 William was 3 years old and living with his parents & brother.

-Gains Waters, 42, a Grocer’s Assistant, born Eastbourne, Sussex.
+Gaius Waters, 42, a Grocer’s Assistant, born Eastbourne, Sussex.

-Sarah Waters, 43, born Chelmondiston, Suffolk.
+Sarah Waters (nee Webb), 43, born Chelmondiston, Suffolk.

 Stephen Waters, 11, born Ipswich.

 1911 5, Alan Road, Ipswich.